WokLibCodeClub/.github/profile/bigger_word_lists.md

 filteredwordfile = open('Hangman_words_filtered.txt', 'w')
 ```

 The ```'w'``` inside the brackets indicates that we are going to ***write*** data to this file, and if the file doesn't exist then Python knows it has to create it.
-We have told Python to name this new file *Hangman words filtered.txt*.
-You won't see the new file immediately - first you will have to write something to it.
+We have told Python to name this new file *Hangman_words_filtered.txt*.
+You won't see the new file immediately - first you will have to write something into it.

 ### a ```for``` loop to go through all the words